 - > business strategy

-- > key financial

 - > growth

 - > people

 - > operational excellence (including HS&E)

 - > specific divisional initiatives.

-Specific objectives and weightings in each category were approved at the beginning of the year, and vary by individual.
+Specific objectives and weightings in each category were approved at the beginning of the year and vary by individual.
+The Presidents of each business, the Executive Vice President & CFO and the CEO have achievement of certain HS&E performance targets included as part of their operational excellence objectives.
 Achievement of these objectives is measured and evaluated at the mid-point of the year and again at the end of the year to determine the level of achievement.
-The scale varies between 0x and 2x depending on the level of achievement.
+The calculated multiplier varies between 0.0x and 2.0x depending on the level of achievement of the individual against these objectives.